 Leafy green vegetables are any plant leaves that humans eat as a vegetable.
-There are dozens, if not hundreds, of edible plant leaves out there.
+There are dozens, if not hundreds, of edible plant leaves.
 When most people think about leafy greens, only a few examples readily come to mind.

 The term dark leafy green is also common.
-To my knowledge, there is no hard-and-fast rule about the distinction between a dark leafy green and one that isn’t.
-Take a look at the produce you are buying to see if your greens are dark or not.
-If you are seeking the most nutrition value possible, aim for darker and more pigmented leaves.
+To my knowledge, there’s no rule about the distinction between a dark leafy green and one that isn’t.
+Just look at the produce you buy to see if your greens are dark or not.
+If you seek the most nutrition value possible, aim for darker and more pigmented leaves.

 The other question that comes up when defining leafy green vegetables is how to classify red or purple pigmented leaves.
-I include them in the leafy green category because I use them in the same way as leafy greens that are actually green.
-However, due to their pigment, red or purple leaves have different antioxidant profiles.
-It’s good to aim for a variety of colours in your produce selections, so feel free to get some purple kale or radicchio into the mix!
+I include them in the leafy green category because I use them in the same way.
+However, due to their pigment, red or purple leaves have unique antioxidant profiles.
+Aim for a variety of colors in your produce selections; try some purple kale or radicchio!

 Here’s a list of leafy green vegetables you can start adding to your dishes:

 - Turnip greens/ beet greens